Physics-50/Module-3/docs/week1.md

 Use two additional binder clips to mount the laser as shown (making sure that the laser is pointing towards a wall/screen at all times when on):
 <img src="images/laser_mount.JPG" alt="Mounting your laser" width="300"/>

-Take note that you can position the binder clip in such a way as to keep the laser on while taking measurements (but remember to turn it off in between to conserve your batteries).
-Turn off your laser when inserting new components into the beam path</strong>; it is hard to make sure that stray reflections don't momentarily hit someone in the eye while inserting pieces of glass into a beam path.
+Take note that you can position the binder clip in such a way as to keep the laser on while taking measurements (but remember to turn it off in between to conserve your batteries). **Turn off your laser when inserting new components into the beam path**; it is hard to make sure that stray reflections don't momentarily hit someone in the eye while inserting pieces of glass into a beam path.

 Position the diffraction grating between the laser and screen.
 <img src="images/module3-configuration.JPG" alt="Experimental Set-up" width="150"/>